tynx/SMSChallenge/README.md

 After you checked everything, SMSChallenge is ready to go!

-##Setup SMSChallenge on a raspberry pi with the provided image
+##Setup SMSChallenge on a Raspberry PI with the provided image

 Go to github.com/tynx/SMSChallenge and download the .img.

 [Download the image.](http://bit.ly/13GwJdy)
-Copy the image to the SD-Card (with dd)
+Copy the image to the SD-Card (with dd).

-I recommend that you run raspi-config and change the configuration.
+It's recommended to run raspi-config and change the configuration and expand the rootfilesystem.
-Expand the rootfilesystem
-Change the hostname in the following two file.
+Then change the hostname in the following two files.
-If you don't set the domain apache will throw warning messages. ( hostname.domain)
+If you don't set the domain apache will throw warning messages ( hostname.domain).

 ```
 nano /etc/hosts